 Instant oats - I don't recommend it for this recipe.

-Keep in mind my top tips below when making this recipe.
-It's easy, but those details make for the best result.
+Keep in mind my top tips in the video below when making this recipe.
+It's easy, but those details make a difference.

 - Drying the oats correctly.
 This is the key to a crunchy granola.
-The oats are impregnated with a mix of olive oil and maple syrup, that is warmed with some brown sugar.
-This sticky mess is then baked at a low temperature (very important) to dry the wet mixture, resulting in a caramelized granola, every part coated until it hardens.
+The oats are coated with a warm mix of olive oil and maple syrup mixed with brown sugar.
+This sticky mess is then baked at a low temperature (very important) to dry the wet mixture, resulting in a caramelized granola that hardens and becomes crunchy as it cools down.

 - Slow baking.
-It's important to give it the time it needs in the oven.
-If it doesn't dry it will not keep well, and it will be chewy without being crunchy, like a piece of regular toast vs an oven dried toast, the latter keeps for weeks.
+It's essential to give it the time it needs in the oven.
+If it doesn't dry it will not keep well, and it will be chewy without being crunchy, like a piece of regular toast vs an oven-dried toast; the latter keeps for weeks.

 - When to take it out of the oven.
 Follow the time given in the recipe, and stir it a few times during the baking time.
 It will still feel wet when you take it out of the oven, but it will harden as it cools.
 You'll get the hang of it when you start making it regularly.
 Because you will.
 One batch of homemade crack granola and there's no turning back.
 You're spoiled for life.